GICodeWarrior/mediawiki-extensions/wikistats/analytics/_readme.txt

 == analytics_upd.sh ==
-Prepares new csv files (delegated to analytics_generate_csv_files.sh), and empties and reloads all tables for which csv files are in this folder.
+Prepares new csv files (delegated to analytics_generate_csv_files.sh), and empties/reloads all tables for which csv files are in this folder.
 It executes SQL from analytics_refresh_from_csv.txt

 == CSV files ==